microsoft/JMeterAKSLoadTest/README.md

 ## More about AKS

-- Create AKS cluster with the help of how to create a AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
+- Create AKS cluster with the help of how to create an AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
 - Alternately, it can be created using the [Load Test Infrastrucure Pipeline](#load-test-infrastrucure-pipeline).
 - Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.